minio/console/DEVELOPMENT.md

 # Building with MinIO

-To test console in it's shipping format, you need to build it from the MinIO repository, the following step will guide you to do that.
+To test console in its shipping format, you need to build it from the MinIO repository, the following step will guide you to do that.

 ### 0. Building with UI Changes